-Mitt Romney Announces Return To Politics With Utah Senate Run
+Mitt Romney Takes Veiled Swipes At Trump in Senate Run Announcement

 Romney's stature in the GOP and history of criticizing Trump create the potential for a powerful Trump Republican critic coming to Washington as others like Sen. Jeff Flake of Arizona retire.

-Here's how NPR's Mara Liasson envisioned the scenario playing out in a report from December: "If that happened, Romney would immediately become the most prominent elder statesman of the GOP.
+Here's how NPR's Mara Liasson envisioned the scenario playing out in a report from December:

+"If that happened, Romney would immediately become the most prominent elder statesman of the GOP.
 Dignified and disciplined, the 2012 Republican presidential nominee would become the center of gravity for those in the party who are uncomfortable with Trump's behavior."

 After clashes between white nationalists and counterprotesters turned deadly in August in Charlottesville, Va., Romney was critical of the president's early response in which Trump said there was "blame on both sides."
-Romney condemned Trump's response in a Facebook post, said Trump's comments "caused racists to rejoice."
+Romney condemned Trump's response in a Facebook post, saying Trump's comments "caused racists to rejoice."

 He also criticized Trump's reported vulgar comments about African nations and Haiti last month.